-Protestors have blocked remote roadways and the Pan American Highway on an intermittent basis since February 2012, sometimes for periods lasting several days, and sometimes trapping travelers on the roads without access to food and water.
+Protestors have blocked remote roadways and the Pan American Highway on an intermittent basis since February 2012.
+Longer duration protests can last for several days, sometimes trapping travelers on the roads without access to food and water.
 During these extended road closures the security situation can be tense and the potential for violence between Panamanian authorities and protestors is a real possibility.
 U.S. citizens traveling by road outside Panama City should travel with full fuel tanks, keep extra potable water and food in their vehicles, and ensure cell phones are charged during their travel.
 For the most recent information on possible road closures, the Embassy advises U.S. citizens to monitor local news and consult local police.

 Visitors should be cautious when swimming or wading at the beach.
 Some beaches, especially those on the Pacific Ocean and those in Bocas del Toro Province, have dangerous currents that cause drowning deaths every year.
 These beaches are seldom posted with warning signs or monitored by lifeguards.